|

 that these weapons have the ability to minimize collateral damage," said Geoffrey Dabelko, director of the Environmental Change and Security Program at the Woodrow Wilson Center for Scholars in Washington, D.C.

-For the full story, go to About.com
+For the full story, go to Treehugger.com

 |